The Garden of Words: Manga

+Novel

 With editing by Media Factory, Shinkai himself created a novelization of the story, which drew many responses on Twitter following serialization.
 It was released in monthly installments in the September 2013 to April 2014 issues of Da Vinci magazine.
 The full novel, which contained new scenes not present in the film or serialized novel chapters, was published by Kadokawa Shoten on April 11, 2014.
 On March 6, 2020, Yen Press announced that it has licensed the novel for North American release, which was released on August 25, 2020.

 Stage play

 On October 14, 2019, it was announced that U.K. theatrical company Whole Hog Theatre is producing a stage play adaptation of the film.
 The play was held at Park Theatre at London's Finsbury Park in 2020, from July 15 to August 15 after previews on July 15–16.
 The play ran in Tokyo, and Nelke Planning was participating in production.
 The play was to be performed in English with "occasional Japanese," and it will feature "puppetry, movement and projection art."
 Alexandra Rutter, who also directed Studio Ghibli's Princess Mononoke stage play for Whole Hog Theatre, served as director and co-adapter with Susan Momoko Hingley.
 However, the stage play postponed by the outbreak of COVID-19, but was dedicated to continue the project.
 In April 2023, Whole Hog Theatre announced that the stage play was picked up again.
 On May 31, 2023, it was announced that the stage play would have performances in both London and Tokyo, coinciding with the film's 10th anniversary.
 The London stage play ran from August 10 to September 9, starring Hiroki Berrecloth as Takao and Aki Nakagawa as Yukari, and Tokyo's performances started November 9.
 For the Japan run, Kurumu Okamiya and Mitsuki Tanimura were cast as Takao and Yukino respectively.